Olivercomet/EPFExplorer/readme.txt

 With thanks to
-Fireboyd78 for creating a C# port of unluac (originally by tehtmi) No$GBA for being its invaluable debugging tools DSDecmp and Ekona for their LZ10/11 compression features
+Fireboyd78 for creating a C# port of unluac (originally by tehtmi) No$GBA for its invaluable debugging tools
+DSDecmp and Ekona for their LZ10/11 compression features